Murphy, North Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 6.8 km2, of which 6.2 km2 is land and 0.6 km2, or 9.13%, is water.

-The town is located at the confluence of the Hiwassee River and Valley River.

 Topography

 Murphy is located in southwestern North Carolina, approximately halfway between Atlanta, Georgia and Knoxville, Tennessee.
 The topography consists of gentle rolling hills and mountains with tall peaks, including ranges from 1800 ft to more than 5000 ft elevation.
 The location in the Blue Ridge Mountains has helped the community retain a fairly rural character, surrounded by wildlife such as bear, deer, fox and recently reintroduced elk.

 Climate

 Murphy has a humid subtropical climate, (Cfa) according to the Köppen classification, with hot, humid summers and cool to mild winters, with low temperatures significantly cooler than other parts of the Southeast, due in part to the elevation.
 Like the rest of the southeastern U.S., Murphy receives abundant rainfall, greatest in winter and enhanced by the elevation.
 Receiving as much as 100 inches per year in some parts, areas of Cherokee County are considered part of the Appalachian temperate rainforest.
 Blizzards are rare but possible; the 1993 Storm of the Century dropped 15 in in 24 hours with more snowfall continuing up to 38" in some areas, causing widespread power outages and natural disasters.

 The monthly 24-hour average temperature ranges from 37.5 °F in January to 74.9 °F in July; there are 20 days of 90 °F+ highs, 106 days of freezing lows, and 4 days where the high stays at or below freezing annually.
 Extreme temperatures range from −16 °F on January 21 and 22, 1985 up to 100 °F on July 1 and 2, 2012.